-Nevada passes bill to mail all voters ballots amid pandemic
+Nevada lawmakers OK mailing voters ballots, Trump slams move

 The U.S. Center for Disease Control has issued election guidance to provide a wide variety of voting options and limit crowds at polling places.

-In the June primary, each county had one polling place except for Clark County, which had three throughout the Las Vegas area.
-Assembly Bill 4 requires at least 140 polling places throughout the state, including 100 in Clark County, which had 179 in the November 2018 election.
+In the June primary, all Nevada counties had one polling place except for Clark County, which had three in the Las Vegas area.
+The bill requires at least 140 polling places throughout the state in November, including 100 in Clark County, which had 179 in the November 2018 election.

 Christine Saunders of the Progressive Leadership Alliance of Nevada said the long waits in the June primary demonstrated why Nevada needs both mail and in-person voting opportunities.